 June means it’s officially summer, along with (hopefully) sunny days.
-There’s plenty of variety on offer this month, with markets, booze cruises, country shows, open-air concerts and the annual Naked Bike Ride – just take your pick.
+There’s plenty of variety on offer this month, with markets, country shows, open-air concerts and the annual World Naked Bike Ride – just take your pick.

 World Naked Bike Ride London

-This massively popular annual event in protest against car culture and global oil dependence is back this June.
-Full nudity is optional (flesh-coloured underwear could save your blushes and solve your chafing issues) but expect over a thousand naked cyclists to take to the streets.
+The hugely popular annual event in protest against car culture and global oil dependence is back this June.
+Full nudity is optional (flesh-coloured underwear could save your blushes and solve your chafing issues) but expect well over a thousand naked cyclists to take to the streets.

-Hear London’s oldest symphony orchestra conducted by Sir Simon Rattle in a free open-air concert in Trafalgar Square.
-The BMW Open Air Classics concert is a performance by the LSO and 50 young musicians from the LSO On Track programme and musicians from the Guildhall School of Music.
+Hear London’s oldest symphony orchestra in a free open-air concert in Trafalgar Square.
+The BMW Open Air Classics concert 2025 includes the world premiere of a specially commissioned piece written for a mixed-ability orchestra, performed by the LSO and 55 young musicians from east London as part of the LSO Discovery programmes.

 Lambeth Country Show